 - Water checks – pH, nitrate, nitrite and ammonia levels, and salinity (in saltwater tanks).
-You can either have your water tested at your local fish store, or just buy a home testing kit.
-Home kits are extremely simple to use, they are a color coded strip of paper which help you to determine the levels in your tank.
+You can either have your water tested at your local fish store or just buy a home testing kit.
+Home kits are extremely simple to use, they are color-coded strips of paper that help you to determine the levels in your tank.

 - Brief check over your equipment – the filter, lights etc. This only needs to be a quick check to ensure everything is working properly, the rest can be done during the tank clean.

 The amount of water you need to replace, and the regularity of your water changes will entirely depend on the size of your tank, and the amount of fish you have in there.